catseye/Thue/README.markdown

 *   `thue.py`, in Python, written by Frédéric van der Plancke
 *   `thue.rb`, in Ruby, written by Chris Pressey

-There is an assortment of example Thue programs in the `eg` directory; all were written by John, except for `add_bin.t`, which was written by Frédéric, and the `edgcase?.t` ones, which were written by Chris.
+There is an assortment of example Thue programs in the `eg` directory.
+The credits for these are as follows:

+*   `add_bin.t`: Frédéric van der Plancke
+*   `edgcase?.t`: Chris Pressey
+*   `truth-machine.t`: Keymaker
+*   all others: John Colagioia

 More information on Thue can be found on the esolangs.org wiki [entry for Thue](http://esolangs.org/wiki/Thue).